apache/nuttx/configs/ekk-lm3s9b96/README.txt

 ^^^^^^^^^^^^^^

-Each Stellaris EKK-LM3S9b96 Evaluation Kit configuration is maintained in a sudirectory and can be selected as follow:
+Each Stellaris EKK-LM3S9b96 Evaluation Kit configuration is maintained in a sub-directory and can be selected as follow:

     cd tools
     ./configure.sh ekk-lm3s9b96/<subdir>